attack68/rateslib/docs/source/c_fx_smile.rst

 The above *Smile* is initialised as a flat vol at 10%.
 In order to calibrate it we need to create the pricing instruments, given in the market prices data table.

-Since we are using multi-currency derivatives we will also need to setup an :class:`~rateslib.fx.FXForwards` framework.
+Since these *Instruments* are **multi-currency derivatives** an :class:`~rateslib.fx.FXForwards` framework also needs to be setup for pricing.
 We will do this simultaneously using other prevailing market data.

 .. ipython:: python